HardlyDifficult/Tutorials/Quaternions.md

 To help clarify some use case differences between each of these interpolation options:

  - Use RotateTowards when you want to rotate with a fixed angular velocity.
- - Use Lerp with t = percentComplete when you want the rotation to complete in a fixed amount of time.
+ - Use Slerp with t = percentComplete when you want the rotation to complete in a fixed amount of time.
- - Use Lerp with t = constant when you want the rotation to start fast and slow down as it approaches the target rotation.
+ - Use Slerp with t = constant when you want the rotation to start fast and slow down as it approaches the target rotation.
- - Use Slerp over Lerp when you need some acceleration and deceleration at the start/end to smooth the experience Lerp offers.
-Note that Slerp is computationally much more expensive.
+ - Consider using Lerp over Slerp when you need some acceleration and deceleration at the start/end to smooth the experience Slerp offers.

 #### 3.3.4) Math for Quaternion Lerp

 In Unity, you should use the method above.
-However for the interested, below is how the lerp may be calculated.
+However, for the interested, below is how the lerp may be calculated.

 ```csharp
 // Define terms